Skip to main content

 Card games quickly became popular in Europe, and as early as the 15th century there are mentions of games such as Karnöffel, one of the oldest known card games in Europe.
 Games such as L'hombre, believed to have originated in Spain in the late 14th century, spread across Europe in the 17th century and were among the first games that could be played by three to four people.

-How did card games for two come about?
+How did card games originate?

 Although many early card games were designed for multiple players, the need for games for fewer participants, especially for two players, quickly arose.
 This was practical because it was not always possible to gather a larger group.
 Games such as Gin Rummy, developed in the early 20th century, are examples of games specifically designed for two players, combining strategy and speed.